Welcome to our Frequently Asked Questions page. We hope you find the information you are looking for here.

 For products such as business cards, we would recommend customers to avoid borders.
-If the border is too close to the cutline, it may results in the final product to be off-center slightly.
+If the border is too close to the cutline, it may result in the final product to be off-center slightly.

 In order to ensure files are submitted properly for proper orientation, we will require files to be submitted HEAD TO HEAD.
-BEST DEAL GRAPHICS & PRINTING also requires to have files submitted as one file, for example, a one sided file should consist of 1 PDF, one page, and two sided file should consist of 1 PDF, 2 pages.
-Below are examples on how to submit file:
+BEST DEAL GRAPHICS & PRINTING also requires to have files submitted as one file, for example, a one-sided file should consist of 1 PDF, one page, and two-sided file should consist of 1 PDF, 2 pages.
+Below are examples

 We print using work and turn; therefore, files must be imposed properly to back up properly.
-Here is a following example of how files should be set:
+Here is an example of how files should be set:

-In this case the logo was set to overprint.
-The colors from logo are mixing with the colors from the background.
+In this case, the logo was set to overprint.
+The colors from the logo are mixing with the colors from the background.
 Unexpected results may occur if you have accidentally set certain objects to overprint.
 Always check logos and other artwork before submitting.

 Transparency Issues with PMS colors

 Transparency effects are generally not preferred in printing, and only on screen.
 It causes ripping issues and elements to disappear.
-To prevent this, do not use any shadow, glows and transparency on top of a spot colour – always convert your spot colour to CMYK before using any transparency effects.
+To prevent this, do not use any shadow, glows and transparency on top of spot

 No. We are now specifically set up to process one side at a time, and this requires that each side of a job must be on a separate file.